onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 **Public Key Infrastructure (PKI)**

 PKI is a framework that manages digital certificates, keys, and Certificate Signing Requests (CSRs) to enable secure communication over networks.
 It involves the use of **public and private keys** to encrypt and decrypt data, ensuring confidentiality and authentication.

-In simpler terms, PKI combines all the concepts we discussed on **Day 30**—digital certificates, keys, and CSRs—into a cohesive system that ensures secure interactions between clients and servers by verifying identities and encrypting sensitive information.

 ---